IBM/Kubernetes-container-service-GitLab-sample/docs/deploy-with-ICP.md

-# Deploy with IBM Cloud private
+# Deploy with IBM Cloud Private

-Another option for getting a Kubernetes cluster up and running is to install IBM Cloud private.
+Another option for getting a Kubernetes cluster up and running is to install IBM Cloud Private.

-Follow the directions at https://github.com/IBM/deploy-ibm-cloud-private to either install a local instance of IBM Cloud private via Vagrant or a remote instance at Softlayer.
+Follow the directions at https://github.com/IBM/deploy-ibm-cloud-private to either install a local instance of IBM Cloud Private via Vagrant or a remote instance at Softlayer.
 These instructions assume the former.

 Log into the Vagrant VM